 Music Sin Fronteras is on vacation until Dec.6 when we will start our broadcast again.
 We are now in San Diego, after driving 1500 miles through Mexico from Chapala in Jalisco State to San Diego.
-Flying was not an option because Chula, the studio dog came with us and at 90 pounds, she can’t fly in coach and we refuse to put her in a cargo hold.
+Flying was not an option because Chula the studio dog came with us and at 90 pounds, she can’t fly in coach and we refuse to put her in a cargo hold.
 Besides this gives me a car in LA to go to clubs and report on the music scene there again.

 Part of the reason it is safe and relatively fast to drive in Mexico is the toll-based highway system, or couta.
 The couta roads are built to US standards, have a maximum speed limit of 110 km (about 65 mph), and offer free insurance in case you are in an accident.
 They are also the home of the Green Angels, a Federally financed AAA-type service delivered through an army of green-painted pickup trucks that can fix flats, charge batteries, and help with roadside problems.
-And of course, since they re toll roads, they have toll booths some of which ae rouge and some of which are rogue-rogue, but more of that later.
+And of course, since they re toll roads, they have toll booths some of which are rouge and some of which are rogue-rogue — but more of that later.

-The Feds usually ignore the highjacking because it is a very small amount of money, the local toll booth personnel live in the village and are sympathetic, and the Feds don’t want to get into a public fight with the Campesinos they are supposed to represent.
+The Feds usually ignore the highjacking because it is a very small amount of money, the local toll booth personnel live in the village and are sympathetic, plus the Feds don’t want to get into a public fight with the Campesinos they are supposed to represent.
 From the drivers’ point of view, it is great.
 The villages put up a banner, stand out by the road waving signs and playing music, and generally having a party.
 They ask you to put money into a bucket, but usually don’t care how much or suggest an amount about half the usual toll.
 And they are happy to pose for photos and selfies.

 The rogue-rogue toll booths are even more interesting.
 The four-lane toll roads often peter out into two-lane roads that go through villages.
 At these points, villagers set out barrels to squeeze traffic into one narrow lane, the rest of the road being blocked by a tractor-trailer or farm machinery.
 When you pull up to a stop indicated by a plastic barrel, you are surrounded by laughing, dancing, high school students playing music on iPhone speakers and shaking rattles.
-In my case, an attractive teen couple with big smiles held a plastic bowl by the window.
+In my case, an attractive teen couple with big smiles and bright eyes held a plastic bowl by the window.
 I could see that it only had coins in it and I had a 20 peso note handy so I put it in the bowl.
-They elicited cheers, rattle shaking, and big grins all around.
+That elicited cheers, rattle shaking, and big grins all around.